aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Convert Excel Workbook to TIFF**
-Aspose.Cells supports converting a workbook to TIFF file.
+Aspose.Cells supports converting a workbook to a TIFF file.

 The code snippet below shows how to convert Excel to TIFF: